A stylish getaway tucked amongst lush countryside just outside the historic coastal town of Berwick-upon-Tweed.

 Open plan living space comprising:

 Kitchen with large fridge/freezer, induction hob, electric oven, microwave, dishwasher.
 Central island with a selection of cook books.
 Please note there is no washing machine or dryer.

 Dining table with bench seat seating and chairs seating four guests.

 Sitting room area with large sofa, armchair, footstool, wood burner with logs supplied.
 Smart TV, DVD player with a selection of DVDs.

 Bedroom with zip and link bed with high quality 6000 pocket-sprung mattress, which can be configured as a super king double or twin, as preferred, side tables, chest of drawers, wall-mounted TV.
-There is a 2'6" pull-out truckle bed and would be perfectly suited to a small child under the age of 7.
+There is a 2'6" pull-out truckle bed which would be perfectly suited to a small child under the age of 7.

 Bathroom with bath, large separate walk-in shower, heated towel rail, basin and WC.

 Large walled garden which is south-west facing with multiple seating areas for taking advantage of the sunshine.
 This benefits from far-reaching views across the fields to the Cheviots beyond.
 There is a patio with garden furniture for al fresco dining, bench seating, recliners and Lily Relax garden chairs set around a fire pit (with supply of eco logs provided).

 The Hus backs onto the original orchard of the adjoining private school Longridge Towers.
 This is now used as a sports field so you will sometimes hear children playing and participating in sports in this area.
 This is visible from the kitchen window only and there is otherwise no overlooking which would affect guest privacy.

 Ample parking in the gravelled driveway to the front of the cottage.